sap-tutorials/Tutorials/tutorials/xsa-sqlscript-stored-proc/xsa-sqlscript-stored-proc.md

 ## Details
 ### You will learn
-In this exercise, you will create a small procedure `get_po_header_data` with two implicit SELECT queries.
+- How to create a small procedure `get_po_header_data` with two implicit SELECT queries

 ---